Heaven’s Gate, Jonestown, Scientology, Manson Family … destructive cults abound.

 Values and ideals are at the core of what people congregate around.
 Maslow called these values being values.
 They include ideals like truth, goodness, aliveness, uniqueness, simplicity, justice, playfulness, and self-sufficiency.

 Different people resonate with different being values.
-Brands that clearly express specific being values act like homing beacons to customers who seek them out.
+Brands that clearly express specific being values act like homing beacons to customers who naturally seek out brands who have the same values they do.

 Emotions give us a sense of aliveness.
 Although modern humans tend to rely more on thoughts and reason, emotions give life texture and provide meaning.